levimoore1992/DjangoShipFast/README.md

 - [x] Comment Model easy to attach to other models
 - [x] Pagination component easily attachable to a list view
 - [x] Path to have icon show on apple devices and tab icon set up
+- [x] Django admin sso for admin login with google